jeffrey4l/oz-templates/README.md

 ## Usage

-The iso is located in `/data/isos/`.
+The isos are located in `/data/isos/`.
 The isos' name are conversionally.
 Including

 * CentOS-6.3-x86_64-bin-DVD1.iso